rmind/thmap/README.md

 ## Caveats

-The implementation uses pointer tagging, where two least significant bits are reserved for the internal use.
-This requires the base offset and node allocations to provide at least 32-bit alignment.
+* The implementation uses pointer tagging and atomic operations.
+This requires the base address and the allocations to provide at least word alignment.

+* While the `NULL` values may be inserted, `thmap_get` and `thmap_del` cannot indicate whether the key was not found or a key with a NULL value was found.
+If the caller needs to indicate an "empty" value, it can use a special pointer value, such as `(void *)(uintptr_t)0x1`.

 ## Example